okx/okexchain-docs/docs/getting-start/join-oec-testnet-with-docker.md

 -->

 # Join the Public Testnet With Docker
-## Run OKExChain testnet fullnode with docker
+## Run OEC testnet fullnode with docker

 ### 1. Download the docker image